Key takeaways

 What is ComputeSDK?

 An open source abstraction layer that provides a unified API for AI agent sandbox providers.
-Write once, run on E2B, Daytona, Modal, Vercel, or CodeSandbox without code changes.
+Write once, run on E2B, Modal, Daytona, Vercel, Railway, Cloudflare, CodeSandbox, Tensorlake, or Runloop without code changes.

 Is ComputeSDK free?

-Yes, ComputeSDK is free and open source.
-You pay the underlying providers (E2B, Modal, etc.) directly for compute usage.
+Yes, ComputeSDK is free and MIT-licensed open source.
+You pay the underlying providers (E2B, Modal, etc.) directly — the v2.0 Sandbox Gateway is bring-your-own-keys, so billing stays with your provider accounts.

 How does ComputeSDK differ from using providers directly?

 ComputeSDK abstracts provider differences behind a unified interface.
-Switch providers by changing config, not code.
-Enables multi-provider resilience and avoiding vendor lock-in.
+Switch providers by changing config, not code, and configure priority or round-robin strategies with automatic failover for multi-provider resilience.

 Executive Summary

 ComputeSDK provides a unified abstraction layer for AI agent sandbox providers.
-Instead of learning multiple APIs (E2B, Daytona, Modal, Vercel, CodeSandbox), developers use one consistent interface and hot-swap providers based on requirements.
+Instead of learning multiple APIs (E2B, Daytona, Modal, Vercel, Railway, Cloudflare), developers use one consistent interface and hot-swap providers based on requirements.
 Think "Terraform for running other people's code."
+Version 2.0 (January 2026) added a bring-your-own-keys Sandbox Gateway, and the project remains highly active — releases shipped the day before this update.

 | Attribute | Value |